ehindiayleau/BlacklistMIL-pfBlockerNG/README.md

 Set update to never if needed, as this will most likely not be updated for awhile.

+The optional blacklistmil_rootservers.txt includes the root servers run by the military.

 This is a single file version of the Windows Firewall batch script version I created.
 Further information can be found on that page at: https://github.com/ehindiayleau/BlacklistMIL

 Feel free to use and modify as needed, as addresses will need to be rechecked at some point.
 No potential issues at this time.